 Later, at 1100 UTC 3 December (Fig. 12c), the winds aloft reach their peak strength of 15 m s-1 and strong shear extends over the depth of the CAP.
 In fact, the shear is now enhanced by a counter current of northerly flow near the surface associated with the southward motion of the CAP.
 Correspondingly, Ri is reduced to near its critical value over most of the CAP depth.
 The waves now have amplitudes upwards of 200 m, and appear to loft aerosols deep into the clear air above.
 Compared to earlier, the wave structures are more chaotic and less clearly billow shaped.
 The dominant period of these waves remains 3 minutes.

 As evident in earlier results as well, it is interesting to note that the CAP is not destroyed despite the strong wind shear, near critical Ri, and active KHW.
 Competing processes must offset the turbulent heat fluxes arising from the KHW, which would tend to remove the CAP stratification over time.
-For example during the warm frontal advances downward turbulent heat fluxes of 120 W m-2 were reported associated with the large jumps in surface temperature (not shown).
+For example, downward turbulent heat fluxes of 120 W m-2 during the warm frontal advances were evident with the large jumps in surface temperature (not shown).
 We suspect that the vertical differential temperature advection across the CAP is responsible for maintaining its strength.
 For example, the northerly flow at the surface is continually feeding cold-air from deeper portions of the CAP into the region surrounding ISS-S, where these waves are active.

 3.7 Basin-Scale Internal Waves